LLMRing

 Core lockfile management:

-# Initialize with smart defaults
+# Create basic lockfile with defaults

 llmring lock init